Automatically link your test automation results to test cases in your Testmo repository with the Testmo automation linking tool.

 name: testmo-linking-report

-path: testmo-linking-report.logFile output with YAML configuration:
+path: testmo-linking-report.logSpecifying output file in YAML configuration:

 settings: